 Tasmanians have a bit of a reputation on the mainland as being “behind the times” or rural.
 However, these naysayers have probably never visited.
 There’s a robust music scene and some wonderful art museums in Hobart and Launceston.
 However, the standard bearer is The Museum of Old and New Art (MONA) in Hobart.
 This houses international treasures and provocative modern and contemporary art, as well as a vineyard, brewery, and the owner’s private tennis court.

 Tasmania is also a destination where you can eat and drink very well.
 The island has been living the farm-to-table lifestyle (since before it was cool) with a focus on regional cuisine.
 Look for dishes that include local foods, such as wild abalone (a type of shellfish), Leatherwood honey, salmon, wasabi, black truffles, saffron, or grass-fed beef.
+Stick with local restaurants to get the most authentic bites, and also to support the local economy.
 On the imbibing side, the plethora of apples (it is, after all, known as the Apple Isle) spurred a cider renaissance, and the wine, craft beer, and spirits are top-notch, too.
 Loosen that belt and enjoy.